About AIP Conference Proceedings

 We welcome questions from proceedings editors and conference organizers but prior to contacting us we would like to advise the following:

-- Inclusion of individual proceedings volumes within a specific A+I service, whether published by AIP Publishing or any other publisher, is determined by the company or organization which owns and controls that database.
-The commercial and/or editorial selection criteria of individual A+I services are outside the control of AIP Publishing.
+- Inclusion of individual proceedings, published by AIP or any other publisher, within a specific A+I system is determined by the company or organization which owns and controls that database.
+The commercial and/or editorial selection criteria of individual A+I services are outside the control of AIP.

-- The time between publication and selected proceedings being available within an A+I service is not determined by AIP Publishing.
+- The time between publication and selected proceedings being available within an A+I service is not determined by AIP.
 Please contact the relevant A+I service directly if you have any questions about that.

 For our proceedings we entrust the peer review to the editors, giving them full control over the processes for selecting papers.
 Editors should aim to maximize the interest of A+I services by producing a very high quality proceedings through the application of rigorous review procedures.
 Accept only the best work for publication and reject work that is of marginal value or quality.